 “What’s with all the ‘juicy-bars’?”

 Frequented largely by American military personnel, these bars are full of attractive young women who will approach you for a friendly chat, then ask you to buy them a drink.
-They’re known as ‘juicy bars’, because the ‘drink’ you buy the lovely lady will cost you twenty dollars, and will have very little or no alcohol at all (so the bargirls don’t get too drunk while they’re working).
+They’re known as ‘juicy bars’, because the ‘drink’ you buy the nice lady will cost you twenty dollars, and will have very little or no alcohol at all (so the bargirls don’t get too drunk while they’re working).
 In these bars you can strike a deal with the management and/or the lady, and move on from there.
 These are of course illegal.
 There are thousands of them.

 “What about the ‘Love Hotels’ everywhere?”